immcantation/tigger/docs/topics/reassignAlleles.md

 v_call
 :   name of the column in `data` with V allele calls.
 Default is `"V_CALL"`.

+seq
+:   name of the column in `data` with the aligned, IMGT-numbered, V(D)J nucleotide sequence.
+Default is SEQUENCE_IMGT

 method
 :   the method to be used when realigning sequences to